ElvisLee0725/Events_Searcher/README.md

 const GOOGLE_MAPS_APIKEY =      // Your Google Maps API key
 ```

-3. Start the project by opening the index.html file with a browser
+3. Start the project by opening the index.html file with a web browser